 What time will the total lunar eclipse be seen in CDMX?

 The first thing you need to know is that the eclipse will happen between the last hours of March 13 and the first hours of Friday, March 14.
-We bring you all the details.
+We bring you all the details so you don’t miss anything.

-As we mentioned before, during this total eclipse the Moon will be red.
+As we were telling you, during this total eclipse the Moon will be red.
 Why is this?
 According to information from UNAM Global, during this astronomical phenomenon the Earth’s shadow covers the Moon.
 It does not leave it in darkness, but our atmosphere absorbs the green and yellow light generated by the Sun and only allows the red light to pass through.

 That is why the Moon takes on this color during the eclipse.
 The best thing is that you can see it with the naked eye.
 So get your camera ready to take the best pictures.